Michael Golden, Jr.

 While pursing his master’s degree, Michael served as the Program Officer of the Sigma Beta Club for the Phi Beta Sigma Fraternity, Inc., Delta Theta Sigma chapter of Cincinnati.
 Michael led the Sigma Beta Club’s activities focused on four major principles, culture, athletics, social and educational needs, for the youth auxiliary group.
 In 2016, Michael was an Albert C. Yates Fellowship recipient at the University of Cincinnati.

 Michael earned a master of community planning at the University of Cincinnati and a Bachelor of Arts in Public Management, Leadership, and Policy from The Ohio State University.
+He graduated from the Turner School of Construction Management in 2018.

 Michael contributed to Chapter 6 on water in Managing the Urban Environment of Lima, Peru by Edelman, D. J. (2018).
 Advances in Applied Sociology, 8, 233-284.